maralorn/nix-output-monitor/README.md

 1. The parsed nix-build output
 2. it checks if build results exist in the nix-store
 3. it querys `.drv` files for information about the `out` output path.
+4. It caches build times in `~/.cache/nix-output-monitor/build-reports.csv`.

 ## Caveats

 This will fail in unexpected and expected ways. nix-output-monitor receives most it's information from parsing nix-build output.
 The parser might be to strict or to loose for use cases I didn‘t think of.
 Then **the numbers displayed will be off**!

 Terminal clearing and reprinting is brittle.
 It might fail with your terminal or terminal width.
+But at this point if invested some effort to make it usable.
 This program also makes assumptions like your nix-store is at "/nix/store" or that every derivation has an output at "out".

-The formatting code is a mess and has no tests, so feel free to tell me about any corner cases where it breaks.

 Luckily I don‘t think this program screws up anything more than your terminal.